Textualize/textual/docs/blog/posts/semver.md

     A `patch` number of `0` is a special designation that indicates the library is in *initial development*, and anything may change from one version to the next.

-The promise of this scheme is that we can know if an update is compatible with our app or library.
+The promise of this scheme is that we can know if a future release of a dependency is compatible with our project.
-If foo-lib increments only the `minor` or `major` numbers, then it will work with our project.
+If foo-lib increments only the `minor` or `major` numbers, then it will contain only new features and bug-fixes, and will still be compatible with our project.
 If the `major` number is incremented, then it won't.

-Beautiful!
+Beautiful.

 We can codify compatibility ahead of time, and our build tools will *just know* which versions of libraries will work together.